toonnix-github/DanHarem/userstory.md

 - The test suite covers both abilities, ensuring correct visibility and effect.

 ### User Story 30 Notes
-The town scene now includes three NPCs: a merchant near the shop, a quest giver in the square, and a wandering townsfolk.
-Each NPC has a small idle motion and can be interacted with using the **E** key or by clicking them.
-Interaction opens a dialogue box overlay describing their role.
+The town now spawns three NPCs at random locations.
+Each NPC wanders around the map at its own speed and shows a short text bubble above its head when the hero approaches.
+Players can still press **E** or click an NPC to bring up a larger dialogue box.
 NPCs respawn whenever the player returns to town.